TypeFox/oct-playground-demo/documentation/demo-scenario.md

 ### Scene Setup

-You call Jan to discuss urgent changes to the discount system.
+You call Jan on a video call to discuss urgent changes to the discount system.
 Marketing wants to launch a tiered discount promotion next week, but the current system only supports simple percentage discounts.
 The requirements are complex: tiered bonuses based on order amount, seasonal multipliers, discount stacking rules, and maximum caps per customer type.
 You need to ensure the new rules are both technically feasible and aligned with business strategy—and you need to finalize this today.

 Jan starts an OCT session from Theia and sends you a room ID.
 You join via the OCT Playground in your browser.
+You're both on the video call and can see each other's cursors in the shared editor.

+**Presentation Note:** During the demo, you and Jan will speak naturally to each other over the video call while simultaneously editing the shared files.
+The audience will see both your screen (OCT Playground in browser) and hear your conversation.
+This demonstrates how voice communication + shared editing creates a powerful collaboration experience that's impossible with either tool alone.

 ## Act 1 – Discovering Complex Business Requirements